Clinical Psychotherapist & Relationship Therapist

 Some of you may be familiar with the legend of the phoenix.
 This mythical bird is repeatedly burned away to nothing, only to rise up from the ashes, stronger and more brilliant than before.
 As a survivor of complex trauma, my life has reflected this phoenix-cycle; I have kept rising up, every time life seemed to destroy me, and I am fundamentally changed by each iteration.
 Now it is my purpose and privilege to facilitate and guide this journey for other people.
 This is such a core part of who I am that I adopted Phoenix as my legal name.
 Should you choose to work with me, I look forward to meeting the phoenix in you, and to support you to rise in whatever way you need.

-Click here to download Phoenix’s 2022 Rates Table
+Click here to download Phoenix’s table of fees

 If you are interested in having psychotherapy with me, please click here to complete an enquiry form.